florian/florian.github.io/_posts/2017-10-12-differential-privacy.md

 We can plot this distribution using a bar plot, where the index of possible answers is on the x-axis and their counts are on the y-axis.
 ![Original distribution](../../assets/posts/differential-privacy/original-distribution.png)

-The randomization technique is then applied and the randomized reports are analysed by our algorithm.
+The randomization technique is then applied and the randomized reports are analyzed by our algorithm.
 The distribution generated by the algorithm can then be plotted on top of the previous image.

 ![Reported distribution](../../assets/posts/differential-privacy/reported-distribution.png)

 This simulation uses the same parameters that we plan to use in production.
 As one can see, it works quite well for this original distribution.
 For the common candidate values, the reported counts are very close to the actual ones.
-However, it's not possible to detect candidate values that only occured very few times.
+However, it's not possible to detect candidate values that only occurred very few times.
 There's just not enough evidence to report them with confidence.
 Of course only being able to detect common values is not necessarily a bad thing as it means more privacy for users that gave unusual answers.